s0md3v/BG3-Mutant/README.md

 - **The Final Test**: All your Mutations have been disabled by the Phoenix to make you kneel.

 #### Level 20
-> You are now in complete control of the Phoenix Force.
+> You now have a choice to destroy, control or submit to the Phoenix:
+- Destroy Phoenix ():
+- Control Phoenix (Ascended):
+- Submit to Phoenix ():

 - Lose the **Overclocked** and **The Final Test** conditions.
 Your HP and Mutations return to normal.
 - Raise all your ability scores to 20.